וישׂא עיניו וירא והנה שׁלשׁה אנשׁים נצבים עליו וירא וירץ לקראתם מפתח האהל וישׁתחו ארצה׃

 Thus, we find the word Mishkan in the things we provide when we practice hospitality,.

-The sages therefore have concluded that, having guests is more important than speaking to God, a statement that reminds us of Yeshua's statement, "he who has done it to the least of these my brothers has done it unto me!'
+The sages therefore have concluded that, having guests is more important than speaking to God, a statement reminiscent of Yeshua's, "he who has done it to the least of these my brothers has done it unto me!'

 IF THEN SARAH'S TENT REPRESENTS THE TEMPLE IN JERUSALEM, THEN HER TWICE ABDUCTIONS REPRESENT THE TWO EXILES OF THE CHILDREN OF ISRAEL, FIRST BY BABYLON, THEN BY THE ROMANS, WHICH IS THE CURRENT EXILE.